 Pretty Rhythm is a critically acclaimed 80s shoujo sports anime made in the 2010s, featuring girls and boys figureskate-jumping to Mars and riding lions.
 I consider it the best TV anime of the decade so far.
-The TV series started in 2010 with Pretty Rhythm Aurora Dream, and ended in 2014 with the fourth season, Pretty Rhythm All Star Selection, a recap of past episodes.
+The arcade game which originated everything was released in 2010.
+The TV anime started in 2011 with Pretty Rhythm Aurora Dream, and ended in 2014 with the third season, Pretty Rhythm Rainbow Live.
+A fourth season was aired right after: Pretty Rhythm All Star Selection, but is essentially a short recap of past episodes.

 However, thanks to the staff’s tremendous effort and the fans’ support, in January 2016, a movie sequel to Pretty Rhythm Rainbow Live was released, titled KING OF PRISM by PrettyRhythm.
-This sequel focuses on the male characters in Rainbow Live, as one of Pretty Rhythm’s themes is solving the past generation’s mistakes, and the past generation in Rainbow Live was made out of men.
-While the main targeted demographic switched from little girls to older girls/fujoshi, similar to Pretty Rhythm, it was still “made for everyone” and keeps the same elements which makes Pretty Rhythm a masterpiece.
+This sequel focuses on the male characters from Rainbow Live, as one of Pretty Rhythm’s themes is solving the past generation’s mistakes, and the past generation in Rainbow Live was made out of men.
+While the main targeted demographic switched from little girls to older girls, similar to Pretty Rhythm, it was still “made for everyone” and keeps the same elements which makes Pretty Rhythm a masterpiece.
 The “Kinpri” movie was completed with many hardships and the staff putting their jobs on the line.
-Three weeks after release when it was about to be deprogrammed from theaters’ schedule, the movie miraculously became a phenomenon thanks to extremely dedicated fans on social media, and special screenings(ouenjouei) of the movie where it was possible to come cosplayed or dub along some scenes.
+Three weeks after release when it was about to be deprogrammed from theaters’ schedule, the movie miraculously became a phenomenon.
+Long story short, it’s thanks to extremely dedicated fans on social media, advertising from various famous people, and special screenings(ouenjouei) of the movie, where it was possible to come cosplayed, scream&cheer and use glowsticks.
 It also reached an unprecedented success in South Korea and became the anime movie with the longest theater scheduled period in the country.

-A sequel titled KING OF PRISM -PRIDE the HERO- was announced for June 10 2017.
+A sequel titled KING OF PRISM -PRIDE the HERO- was released in Japan and South Korea on June 10 2017.

 Episode 7 (there’s no episode 6 post)